crystal-xz-huang/Tetris/README.md

 Any horizontal lines in the field that become completely filled will be cleared, and points will be awarded to the player's score based on how many lines are cleared at the same time.

-To get a feel for this game, try it out in a terminal:
+To get a feel for this game, try it out in a terminal!

-`dcc tetris.c -o tetris
-./tetris`

 ## Commands